RingCentral (NYSE:RNG) Updates Q2 2022 Earnings Guidance

-Several research firms have recently commented on RNG.
-The Goldman Sachs Group decreased their price objective on RingCentral from $240.00 to $205.00 and set a buy rating on the stock in a research note on Wednesday, February 23rd.
-BTIG Research dropped their target price on RingCentral from $250.00 to $120.00 in a report on Tuesday, May 10th.
-Truist Financial dropped their price objective on RingCentral from $450.00 to $295.00 and set a buy rating for the company in a report on Wednesday, February 23rd.
-Mizuho dropped their price objective on RingCentral from $220.00 to $150.00 in a report on Tuesday, May 10th.
-Finally, StockNews.com raised shares of RingCentral from a sell rating to a hold rating in a research report on Wednesday, May 11th.
-Five analysts have rated the stock with a hold rating, seventeen have assigned a buy rating and one has issued a strong buy rating to the stock.
-Based on data from MarketBeat, RingCentral currently has a consensus rating of Buy and a consensus target price of $190.41.
+RNG has been the topic of several research analyst reports.
+The Goldman Sachs Group dropped their target price on shares of RingCentral from $240.00 to $205.00 and set a buy rating on the stock in a research report on Wednesday, February 23rd.
+Deutsche Bank Aktiengesellschaft dropped their target price on shares of RingCentral from $210.00 to $110.00 in a research report on Tuesday, May 10th.
+Barclays dropped their target price on shares of RingCentral from $300.00 to $140.00 and set an overweight rating on the stock in a research report on Tuesday, April 26th.
+StockNews.com raised shares of RingCentral from a sell rating to a hold rating in a research report on Wednesday, May 11th.
+Finally, Mizuho dropped their price objective on shares of RingCentral from $220.00 to $150.00 in a report on Tuesday, May 10th.
+Five analysts have rated the stock with a hold rating, seventeen have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+According to MarketBeat.com, the company has an average rating of Buy and a consensus target price of $177.68.

-In related news, COO Mohammed Katibeh sold 1,846 shares of the company’s stock in a transaction on Wednesday, May 11th.
-The stock was sold at an average price of $67.60, for a total value of $124,789.60.
-Following the completion of the transaction, the chief operating officer now directly owns 110,098 shares in the company, valued at $7,442,624.80.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CFO Vaibhav Agarwal sold 10,443 shares of the company’s stock in a transaction on Wednesday, May 11th.
+In other RingCentral news, CFO Vaibhav Agarwal sold 10,443 shares of the company’s stock in a transaction dated Wednesday, May 11th.
 The shares were sold at an average price of $67.59, for a total value of $705,842.37.
-Following the completion of the transaction, the chief financial officer now owns 85,357 shares of the company’s stock, valued at $5,769,279.63.
+Following the sale, the chief financial officer now owns 85,357 shares of the company’s stock, valued at $5,769,279.63.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, COO Mohammed Katibeh sold 1,846 shares of the company’s stock in a transaction dated Wednesday, May 11th.
+The shares were sold at an average price of $67.60, for a total transaction of $124,789.60.
+Following the completion of the sale, the chief operating officer now directly owns 110,098 shares in the company, valued at approximately $7,442,624.80.
 The disclosure for this sale can be found here.
-Corporate insiders own 7.35% of the company’s stock.
+Insiders have sold a total of 21,349 shares of company stock worth $1,399,925 over the last 90 days.
+Insiders own 7.35% of the company’s stock.

-A number of large investors have recently made changes to their positions in RNG.
-Mackenzie Financial Corp increased its stake in RingCentral by 32.5% during the fourth quarter.
-Mackenzie Financial Corp now owns 10,989 shares of the software maker’s stock worth $2,059,000 after acquiring an additional 2,693 shares during the last quarter.
-Advisors Asset Management Inc. acquired a new stake in RingCentral during the fourth quarter worth about $110,000.
-Amalgamated Bank increased its stake in RingCentral by 54.8% during the fourth quarter.
-Amalgamated Bank now owns 7,216 shares of the software maker’s stock worth $1,352,000 after acquiring an additional 2,554 shares during the last quarter.
-Penserra Capital Management LLC increased its stake in RingCentral by 26.0% during the fourth quarter.
-Penserra Capital Management LLC now owns 359 shares of the software maker’s stock worth $67,000 after acquiring an additional 74 shares during the last quarter.
-Finally, Parametric Portfolio Associates LLC increased its stake in RingCentral by 5.3% during the fourth quarter.
-Parametric Portfolio Associates LLC now owns 129,721 shares of the software maker’s stock worth $24,303,000 after acquiring an additional 6,574 shares during the last quarter.
-Institutional investors own 85.96% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+Neo Ivy Capital Management lifted its stake in shares of RingCentral by 185.1% during the fourth quarter.
+Neo Ivy Capital Management now owns 191 shares of the software maker’s stock valued at $36,000 after buying an additional 124 shares during the period.
+Penserra Capital Management LLC raised its stake in RingCentral by 26.0% during the fourth quarter.
+Penserra Capital Management LLC now owns 359 shares of the software maker’s stock worth $67,000 after purchasing an additional 74 shares during the period.
+Advisors Asset Management Inc. raised its stake in RingCentral by 51.5% during the first quarter.
+Advisors Asset Management Inc. now owns 886 shares of the software maker’s stock worth $104,000 after purchasing an additional 301 shares during the period.
+Captrust Financial Advisors raised its stake in RingCentral by 39.8% during the first quarter.
+Captrust Financial Advisors now owns 1,705 shares of the software maker’s stock worth $200,000 after purchasing an additional 485 shares during the period.
+Finally, EP Wealth Advisors LLC purchased a new position in RingCentral during the fourth quarter worth approximately $287,000.
+85.96% of the stock is currently owned by institutional investors and hedge funds.

 RingCentral, Inc provides software-as-a-service solutions that enable businesses to communicate, collaborate, and connect in North America.
 The company offers business cloud communications and contact center solutions based on its Message Video Phone? platform.
 Its products include RingCentral Office that provides communication and collaboration across various modes, including high-definition voice, video, SMS, messaging and collaboration, conferencing, online meetings, and fax; RingCentral Contact Center, a collaborative contact center solution that delivers omni-channel; and RingCentral Engage Digital, a digital customer engagement platform that allows enterprises to interact with their customers.